aspose-drawing/Aspose.Drawing-Documentation/net/developer-guide/working-with-coordinate-system-transformations/_index.md

 1. Instantiate a new object of Bitmap class
 1. Initialize a new object of Graphics class with this bitmap object
 1. Use the TranslateTransform method to set the transformation
-1. Draw the shapes such as rectangle
+1. Draw a shape such as Rectangle

 {{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-CoordinateSystemsTransformations-WorldTransformation-WorldTransformation.cs" >}}